Alina Zagitova: 2018–19 season: World champion

 Zagitova entered the 2018–19 season with two new programs: a short program to music from The Phantom of the Opera and a free skate to music from Carmen Suite.
 She was scheduled to begin the season at the 2018 CS Ondrej Nepela Trophy in Slovakia, but she could not travel to the event due to issues with her travel documents.
 One week later, she began the season at the 2018 Nebelhorn Trophy in Oberstdorf, Germany.
 She finished first in the short program and free skate, winning the gold medal with 238.43 points.
 Because of a change in the ISU Judging System after the 2017–18 season, the ISU reset the world record scores.
 Thus, Zagitova set the new world records in the short program, free skate, and combined total.
-At the Japan Open, she helped Team Europe finish in second place by winning the free skate by 28.90 points over Kaori Sakamoto.
+At the Japan Open, she helped Team Europe finish in second place by winning the free skate by 28.90 points over Sakamoto.

 In early November, Zagitova competed at her first Grand Prix event of the season, the 2018 Grand Prix of Helsinki.
 Despite missing the triple loop in her planned triple Lutz-triple loop combination, she finished first in the short program.
-Her only mistake in the free skate was underrotating her triple Lutz-triple loop combination, and she won the gold medal.
+Her only mistake in the free skate was under rotating her triple Lutz-triple loop combination, and she won the gold medal.
 Later that month, she competed at her second Grand Prix event of the season, the 2018 Rostelecom Cup.
 She broke her own world record in the short program with a score of 80.78 and had a 13-point lead heading into the free skate.
 She also won the free skate and the gold medal overall.
-With two gold medals, she qualified for the 2018–19 Grand Prix Final, which was expected to be a tight competition between Zagitova and Rika Kihira.
+With two gold medals, she qualified for the 2018–19 Grand Prix Final, which was expected to be a tight competition between Zagitova and Kihira.
 At the Grand Prix Final, Zagitova won the silver medal behind Kihira after she "popped" an attempted triple toe loop in the opening combination of her free skate.